Tamil sexual minorities: Personalities

 Rose Venkatesan hosts a talk show called Ippadikku Rose and has also hosted beauty contests in Tamil Nadu.

-Swapna.S is the first transwoman to clear the state civil services exam.
+Swapna.S is the first trans woman to clear the state civil services exam.
 One of the key figures in the modern Trans educational rights movement in India.

 Grace Banu is a transgender activist who was the transgender person to be admitted to an engineering college in India.
 She has also been working against what she perceives as discrimination against lower castes too.

 Gopi Shankar Madurai is a human rights activist, first openly Intersex and Genderqueer candidate to contest in Tamil Nadu State Assembly Election 2016.
 A monk during their youth, He quit in order to become more politically active and has become a leader in Tamil activism.
 Shankar is a practitioner and teacher of traditional philosophies.

 Living Smile Vidya is a transgender actor whose biography "I am Vidya" has been made into a movie in the neighboring state of Karnataka.

 Shyam Selvadurai is a gay fiction author who lives in Canada.
 He is of Sri Lankan Tamil origin.

 Bharathi Kannamma is a transgender lawmaker who tried to represent an electoral district in Madurai at the Parliament of India.

 note: several personalities listed in this section are mixed-ethnicity, but are included because they either speak Tamil or reside in a Tamil area.